upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

   --set "router.controlPlane.extraArgs[0]=--upbound-iam-issuer-url="
 ```

-### Configuring RBAC
+## Configure RBAC

-The OIDC configuration enables users to be authenticated from an external identity provider, however access permissions for Spaces and ControlPlane APIs use standard Kubernetes RBAC objects.
+In this scenario, the external identity provider handles authentication, but permissions for Spaces and ControlPlane APIs use standard RBAC objects.

-#### Spaces APIs
+### Spaces APIs

 The Spaces APIs include:
 ```yaml
 - apiGroups: